YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2019/20190225-alpha-gateway-2018-explained.md

 +++
-title = "「Alpha Gateway」 Parallel Worlds Explained" description = "Confused on the parallel worlds of 「The Gateway」?"	# For Schema.org; OpenGraph; Twitter Cards
+title = "《Alpha Gateway》 Parallel Worlds Explained" description = "Confused on the parallel worlds of 《The Gateway》?"	# For Schema.org; OpenGraph; Twitter Cards

 date = "2019-02-25T16:46:12+08:00"
 #lastmod = "2019-02-25T16:46:12+08:00"